Panteón Rococó

-Panteón Rococó is a Mexican ska band from Mexico City.
+Panteón Rococó is a Mexican ska band from Mexico City, founded in 1995.
 Despite flourishing black markets, they have sold thousands of records.
-While being stars in Mexico, they have been touring Europe for the last several years, especially Germany, where their European Label Übersee Records is located.
+While being well-known stars in Mexico, they regularly tour Europe since early in their musical career, especially Germany, where their European Label Übersee Records is located.

 Musical style and lyrics

 Panteón Rococó blends several styles of popular music such as rock, punk, salsa, mariachi, reggae, ska, and also mestizo-music into a very energetic, groovy sound.
 As they are very political people and support the EZLN in Chiapas, some of their lyrics contain political statements, while many other works are love songs.